 This agency announced that in 2020, conventional loan limits will increase in Texas and throughout the US.

-Dallas is located in Dallas County, Texas.
-Following are the conforming loan limits for Dallas County:
+Below are the conforming loan limits specific for Dallas County:

 These conforming loan limits are a match for those in most parts of the country.